 The Work Cafe is located in the center of the third floor and features variety of casual seating options.

-Vending machines are available in the adjacent pantries.
+Self-serve coffee, tea, filtered water and vending machines are available in the adjacent pantries.

 Refrigerators and microwaves are available in pantries located on levels 1-3.